sbouii/EKS-cluster-provisioning/readme.md

 the load on the master node.

-Although the replication is asynchronous, so it doesn't guarantee strong consistency for read requests (in case a master node crashes before propagating the writes to the replica)
+Although the replication is asynchronous, so it doesn't guarantee strong consistency for read requests (in case a master node crashes before propagating the writes to the replica).

-The minimal Redis cluster that works as expected requires to contain at least three master nodes in the cluster and at least one slave for each master.
+The minimal Redis cluster that works as expected requires to contain at least three master nodes in the cluster and at least one slave for each master
 (to allow minimal fail-over mechanism).

 Also with cluster mode enabled, you have the possibility to scale in or out easily by adding or removing shards.